TokenEngineeringCommunity/website/docs/academy-welcome.md

 > A collaboration of
 > **[Balancer](https://balancer.finance/) and TE Academy**

 Since its inception in 2020, [Balancer](https://balancer.finance/) has become one of the most important building blocks in DeFi.
 With the launch of V2 in April 2021, Balancer keeps [pushing the boundaries](https://medium.com/balancer-protocol/balancer-v2-generalizing-amms-16343c4563ff) of programmable liquidity and customizable AMM logic.
-Weighted pools, stable pools, dynamically adaptive smart pools and new, resilient price oracles will enable a whole new layer of DeFi use cases.
+Weighted pools, stable pools, adaptive smart pools and new, resilient price oracles will enable a whole new layer of DeFi use cases.

 Balancer and TE Academy aim to establish a network of researchers to leverage the full power of Balancer Pools and AMMs in general.
 With this research group we contribute to open-source infrastructure and knowledge for rigorous Token Engineering in the DeFi space.
 We are looking for co-researchers from a wide range of backgrounds to join this group and participate in Balancer #OpenScience.